koo5/Gremble09.github.io/_posts/2014-11-26-Fourth-Order-runga-kutta-method.md

 tags: [python, runga-kutta, initial value problems]
 ---

-When modelling phenomena we often want a way of describing change related to the phenomena, population growth, particle speed, etcetera.
+When modelling phenomena we often want a way of describing change related to the phenomena, like population growth, particle speed, etcetera.
-More often than not these differential equations are what is called non-elementary, meaning that they cannot be solved using trivial integration methods.
+More often than not these differential equations <?A differential equation is any function that is a derivative of another function, for example describing the rate of change[http://en.wikipedia.org/wiki/Differential_equation]> are what is called non-elementary, meaning that they cannot be solved using trivial (analytical?) integration methods.
 For such problems we have to use computational approximation.
 There are various algorithms available for these approximations, some of them are trivial to reproduce by hand, some not so much.